linode/apl-docs/docs/get-started/labs/build-images.md

 For this step you need to have the Tekton cli installed.
 If you don't have the Tekton cli installed, you can install it from this page: [https://tekton.dev/docs/cli/](https://tekton.dev/docs/cli/)

-To run the build again using APL Console, follow these steps:
+To run the build again using the Console, follow these steps:

 1. Change the tag of the build for example to `v1.0.0`.